testdrivenio/reactive-django/article.md

 **What's Happening Here?**

 1. You added two buttons called `Update` and `Preview`.
-1. These buttons are bound to the backend function `update_task` and `preview_task`, while taking the task `id` as an attribute, to uniquely identify each task.
+1. These buttons are bound to the backend function `update_task` and `preview_task`, with taking the task `id` as an attribute, to uniquely identify each task.

 Also, inside the `task.py`, update it with the following code, after the delete function: